awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

     When you specify build output artifact locations, CodeBuild can locate the original build location in the build environment\.
 You do not have to prepend your build artifact output locations with the path to the original build location or specify `./` or similar\.
 If you want to know the path to this location, you can run a command such as `echo $CODEBUILD_SRC_DIR` during a build\.
 The location for each build environment might be slightly different\.
   + `name`: Optional name\.
 Specifies a name for your build artifact\.
 This name is used when one of the following is true\.
     +  You use the CodeBuild API to create your builds and the `overrideArtifactName` flag is set on the `ProjectArtifacts` object when a project is updated, a project is created, or a build is started\.
-    +  You use the CodeBuild console to create your builds, a name is specified in the buildspec file, and you select **Use the name specified in the buildspec file** when you create or update a project\.
+    +  You use the CodeBuild console to create your builds, a name is specified in the buildspec file, and you select **Enable semantic versioning** when you create or update a project\.
 For more information, see [Create a Build Project \(Console\)](create-project.md#create-project-console)\.

      You can specify a name in the build spec file that is calculated at build time\.
 The name specified in a build spec file uses the Shell command language\.
 For example, you can append a date and time to your artifact name so that it is always unique\.
 Unique artifact names prevent artifacts from being overwritten\.
 For more information, see [Shell Command Language](http://pubs.opengroup.org/onlinepubs/9699919799/)\.